VPN Service BY VPN SURF VPN.SURF

 This is a hazardous activity that requires a VPN.

-Your browsing session is not encrypted, and anyone can listen to unencrypted radio signals.
+Your browsing session is not encrypted; anyone can listen to unencrypted radio signals.

 Malware could be spread from a coffee shop laptop to your router.
 Free Wi-Fi could be a trap.
 A fake internet connection is operating as the pleasant face of A phishing scam.
 Keep in mind that any legitimate public Wi-Fi requires personal information to sign up.
 This data can be used to track and monitor you.